 Built in two phases, the first by Alberto de Churriguera between 1729 and 1735, and the second under the instruction of Manuel de Larra Churriguera, nephew of the former, between 1750 and 1755, the Plaza Mayor in Salamanca is undeniably the most beautiful and harmonious square in the whole of Spain.

-The square covers 4,408m² surrounded by 88 arches.
+The square covers 4,408m² and is surrounded by 88 arches.
 It has 89 commemorative medallions dedicated to distinguished people, 247 balconies, 96 obelisks, and is 18m high.

 “Shall we meet under the clock?”